-Some common signs that a child could be illegitimate include the absence of their father’s name on their birth certificate or marriage register when they reach adulthood.
+After the introduction of civil registration in England and Wales in 1837, the most common sign that a child was born illegitimate is the absence of their father’s name on their birth certificate or marriage record when they reach adulthood.
 It’s also worth looking at the age ranges on census records: for example, if the children of a family are listed as aged 22, 20, 18, 16, 14, 13 and 2, this could indicate that the youngest child is in fact the illegitimate child of one of the unmarried young people, being raised by their grandparents to avoid a scandal.

 You might also supplement the birth certificate with a baptism record – they are often fairly blunt, and it is not at all uncommon to find an illegitimate child labelled as ‘a bastard’.
 In the example below, an 1858 baptism record from the parish of All Saints in Rotherhithe, London, James Bellamy (whose name was later changed to William) is has ‘Illegitimate’ and ‘Workhouse’ written on his record.

 You can also search for your ancestor on the census to see the context in which they are living – for example, are they at home with an unmarried mother, or obscurely listed as someone else’s child?